 For those that live in an apartment or don’t have the means of installing central air conditioning, window air conditioning units are the only way to stay cool during the hot summer months.
 Window air conditioning units don’t come cheap – one that will do a decent job at cooling your space runs around at least $250 to $300.
-So, when this expensive unit begins failing or just fails miserably from the beginning at cooling your space you need to do some serious trouble shooting before returning, fixing or replacing your a/c unit.
+So, when this expensive unit begins failing or just fails miserably from the beginning at cooling your space you need to do some serious troubleshooting before returning, fixing, or replacing your a/c unit.

-Not big enough – If you have a very open space such as a large studio or open floor pan where there are no doors to separate the space, this might be the issue.
-The space is too large for the window unit to cool it down, it’ll simply run constantly, increasing your electric bill without even being remotely effective.
+Not big enough – If you have very open space such as a large studio or open floor plan where there are no doors to separate space, this might be the issue.
+The space is too large for the window unit to cool down, it’ll simply run constantly, increasing your electric bill without even being remotely effective.
 If you have a new air conditioning unit and it’s never seemed to do the job, consider returning it and upgrading for a larger unit that will effectively and more efficiently cool your home down.

-Lack of air flow – Although the window unit has a fan, it can’t do it all on its own.
-Make sure you turn on the ceiling fans and have them run counter clockwise, this will push the air down on you and keep the cool air circulating.
+Lack of airflow – Although the window unit has a fan, it can’t do it all on its own.
+Make sure you turn on the ceiling fans and have them run counterclockwise, this will push the air down on you and keep the cool air circulating.
 If you don’t have any ceiling fans, plug in regular fans around your space to help keep the cool air circulating.
 Be sure to use the oscillating function if the fan has it.